The future has landed in Cupertino, California. Photo courtesy 9

-Because I live and work within the high tech culture of the Bay Area, I cannot resist remarking on the vast new Apple headquarters now nearing completion in Silicon Valley.
+Because I live and work within the high tech culture of the Bay Area, I cannot resist remarking on the vast new Apple headquarters nearing completion in Silicon Valley.
 So think of this post, which is an update of one for an earlier blog, as just for fun, or to give yourself a break from browsing floor plans.
-Though of course I have added three somewhat related house plans at the bottom!
+Though of course I have added two somewhat related house plans at the bottom!
 Ed.]

 Is it the new iPentagon, or a late Renaissance fortress, or another Swiss Collider?
 Circular "Campus 2" in Cupertino, CA, no doubt an architectural riff on their original 1 Infinite Loop address (according to my colleague Jin Woo Shin), is generating online excitement as mesmerizing drone’s eye views (from the addictive 9to6mac.com

 ) chronicle its construction.
 The complex, due to open later this year, is the latest, largest, and most lapidary Apple product yet: 2.8 million sq. ft. for 13,000 employees.
 Also perhaps the most expensive, with a cost that has reputedly risen to roughly $5 billion.
 It's the work of eminent British modernist Sir Norman Foster (of Foster + Partners) who designed the “Gherkin” highrise in London and the Hearst Tower in New York.
 I originally thought this project was a missed opportunity in that a new Apple campus could have revitalized a whole neighborhood of downtown San Jose, for example.
 But now, understanding a little more about the nature of the Apple culture of control after reading the Isaacson biography of Steve Jobs, I can see that such an approach would never have been possible.
 This new building seems a perfect expression of Apple’s design ethos: a brave new world of possibility hermetically sealed within an elegant container — call it the iHQ.